ihesp/IPART/docs/Data-preparation.rst

 Data are supposed to saved in `netcdf files <https://www.unidata.ucar.edu/software/netcdf/docs/index.html>`_.

+.. _metadata:

 Metadata
 ########

-**NOTE** that the user is responsible for making sure that the data are saved in the following rank order:
+.. note:: the user is responsible for making sure that the data are saved in the following rank order:

 ::

     (time, level, latitude, longitude)